 Also, Senate Bill 1432 regarding Vessel Anchoring passed the Senate Environment and Natural Resource Committee with an amendment.
 The bill is now a Committee Substitute and passed 5-0.
 This bill passed the Senate Community Affairs Committee as a Committee Substitute for Committee Substitute.
 The bill passed 9-0.
-The Senate Bill is scheduled to be heard in the Senate Rules Committee on February 15th.
+The Senate Bill passed the Senate Rules Committee on February 15th with a vote of 17-0.
+The bill passed on the Senate floor 38-0.
+The bill is now in Message to the House.
 The House companion, House Bill 1065 its first committee this week 16-0.
-The bill is picking up steam and is now scheduled to be heard in its second committee of reference, House Agriculture, and Natural Resources Appropriations Subcommittee on February 14th.
+The bill passed the House Agriculture, and Natural Resources Appropriations Subcommittee on February 14th with a 14-0 vote.
+The bill passed the House State Affairs Committee February 21st with a vote 22-0.
+The bill is now ready for the House floor.
+This bill is positioned to pass.